taljuk01/learn-kubernetes-by-doing/README.md

 - What happens when a pod or any component dies on a node?
 There must be a way to detect that and then reschedule those components as soon as possible.
 - Here comes the controller manager in action.
 It contains multiple logical controllers to track and handle the state of K8s objects.
-- For example when a pod dies, the controller manager detects that and tries to recover the cluster state as soon as possible and for that it makes a request to the scheduler to reschedule those dead pods.
+- For example, when a pod dies, the controller manager detects that and tries to recover the cluster state as soon as possible and for that, it makes a request to the scheduler to reschedule those dead pods.
 - Then the scheduler decides based on the resource calculation which worker nodes should restart those pods again and makes requests to the corresponding kubelet process on those worker nodes to actually restart the pods.

 <p align="center">